chuacc/aiap13-chua-chia-chiat-270I/README.md

 ***Executing the pipeline***<br>

-The pipeline can be executed from the main directory using "bash run.sh"
+The pipeline can be executed from the main directory using command "bash run.sh"

 ***Pipeline***<br>